mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

 .. label:: end_test_4a_class

-For such as low density in particle, we can reasonably expect the energy to be always negative after 100 steps.
+For such a low particle density, we can reasonably expect that the potential energy will always be negative after 100 steps, and that the maximum force will be smaller than 10 (unitless).